ska-telescope/ska-mid-cbf-fhs-vcc/docs/src/design/fhs-vcc-design.md

 ## Design Considerations
 ### Multi threaded / process for Band Devices
 It could be beneficial for band devices that instead of spinning up multiple device servers in k8s pods that are controlled by the DsVccController process as threads running the band device servers.
 This will allow for better control over the band devices and save resource usage by not needing a container and pod for each band device.

+### Single Pod for Each VCC
+To minimize overhead and pod clutter the VCC stack of Device Servers will be loaded into a single pod.
+This pod will include: